shogun1988/shogun1988/README.md

-# 👋 Welkom op mijn GitHub – Vandenhoven Nokah
+# 👋 Welcome to My GitHub – Vandenhoven Nokah

-## 🧑‍💻 Over Mij
+## 🧑‍💻 About Me

-Ik ben een klantgerichte en leergierige **IT Support Engineer** met een passie voor eindgebruikersondersteuning, troubleshooting en informatieveiligheid.
-Met ervaring in **Microsoft 365**, **ServiceNow**, **Remote Support**, en **Active Directory**, streef ik naar een veilige en efficiënte ICT-omgeving.
+I'm a customer-focused and eager-to-learn **IT Support Engineer** with a passion for end-user support, troubleshooting, and cybersecurity.
+I have hands-on experience with **Microsoft 365**, **ServiceNow**, **remote desktop support**, and **Active Directory**, and I'm committed to building secure and efficient IT environments.

-Momenteel volg ik de opleiding **ICT Support Engineer** aan Syntra Mechelen (2024–2025) en heb ik stage gelopen bij **FOD Financiën** als ICT Support Engineer.
+Currently pursuing an **ICT Support Engineer** certification at Syntra Mechelen (2024–2025), I recently completed a 2nd Line Endpoint Support internship at **FOD Financiën**.

 ---

-## 🔧 Technische Vaardigheden
+## 🔧 Technical Skills

 - **Microsoft 365**, Azure, OneDrive, SharePoint
 - **Windows Server 2025**, Windows 10/11, Android
 - **Active Directory**, Remote Desktop Services
-- **Ticketing**: ServiceNow
+- **Ticketing Systems**: ServiceNow
-- **Softwaredistributie**: SCCM
+- **Software Deployment**: SCCM
-- **Netwerken**: Cisco, Unifi, netwerkprotocollen
+- **Networking**: Cisco, Unifi, network protocols
 - **Scripting**: Python, PowerShell
 - **Tools**: Postman, WordPress
-- **Homelab**: Hyper-V, AD, RDS, printserver
+- **Homelab Projects**: Hyper-V, AD, RDS, print server

 ---

-## 🧪 Stage – FOD Financiën (2025)
+## 🧪 Internship – FOD Financiën (2025)

-- IT-vragen oplossen via remote desktop
+- First point of contact for IT-related issues via remote desktop
-- Incidentregistratie in ServiceNow
+- Incident resolution in Windows environments using ServiceNow
-- Troubleshooting in Office365, OneDrive, Azure
+- Troubleshooting in Office365, OneDrive, and Azure
-- Werken met SCCM en Active Directory
+- Working with SCCM and Active Directory
-- Documentatie en gebruikershandleidingen opstellen
+- Creating documentation and user manuals
-- Heldere communicatie in professionele context
+- Clear and professional communication with end users

 ---

-## 📚 Opleidingen
+## 📚 Education

 - **ICT Support Engineer** – Syntra Mechelen (2024–2025)
-- **Portretfotografie** – Syntra Antwerpen (2019–2020)
+- **Portrait Photography** – Syntra Antwerp (2019–2020)

 ---

 ## 🌐 Contact

-- 📍 Sint-Niklaas, België
+- 📍 Sint-Niklaas, Belgium
 - 📞 +32 485 71 78 36
 - 📧 vandenhoven_nokah@hotmail.com
 - 🔗 [GitHub: shogun1988](https://github.com/shogun1988)

 ---

-## 💡 Extra
+## 💡 Extras

-- Actief bezig met online IT-cursussen
+- Actively learning through online IT courses
-- Persoonlijke projecten met Raspberry Pi en Cisco Packet Tracer
+- Personal projects with Raspberry Pi and Cisco Packet Tracer
-- Grote interesse in cybersecurity
+- Strong interest in cybersecurity and information security
-- Hobby: wielrennen 🚴
+- Hobby: cycling 🚴

 ---

-> 📌 **Op zoek naar een rol als Servicedeskmedewerker IT** waar ik mijn technische kennis en klantgerichte aanpak kan inzetten om bij te dragen aan een stabiele en veilige ICT-omgeving.
+> 📌 **Currently seeking a role as IT Service Desk Support**, where I can apply my technical expertise and customer service skills to contribute to a secure and reliable IT environment.